awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 Unless you intend to have your S3 buckets be publicly accessible, you should configure the account level Amazon S3 Block Public Access feature\.

-To learn more, see [Using Amazon S3 Block Public Access](https://docs.aws.amazon.com/AmazonS3/latest/dev/access-control-block-public-access.html) in the *Amazon Simple Storage Service Developer Guide*\.
+To learn more, see [Using Amazon S3 Block Public Access](https://docs.aws.amazon.com/AmazonS3/latest/dev/access-control-block-public-access.html) in the *Amazon Simple Storage Service User Guide*\.

 **Note**
 This control is not supported in the following Regions\.